-Of course, much like its predecessors, it also comes with a hefty price tag.
-For its base configuration, the Razer Blade 15 comes in at $1,599 (£1,699, AU$3,399), giving you an Intel Core i7, an Nvidia GeForce GTX 1660 Ti and a 256GB SSD.
-If you want the beast of a model we reviewed here, you're looking at a whopping $2,999, which is a lot to ask for.
+Like all the previous models, the Razer Blade 15 (2020) does not come cheap.
+Its base configuration will set you back $1,599 (£1,699, AU$3,399), for an Intel Core i7, an Nvidia GeForce GTX 1660 Ti and a 256GB SSD.
+Our beast of a review model will cost much more, however, costing a whopping $2,999.
 Still, if you're after a device that can dominate in the latest AAA games and do it in style, this laptop may be worth it.

 If you're looking for a gaming laptop that looks like a premium product, and not like an edgy plaything, the Razer Blade 15 is still the best example of what that could look like - that is if you have the cash for it.